Graspan/graspan-java/README.md

 After getting the graph and grammar file into the **executables** folder, run the **graspan-java-run.sh** script in your command line specifying,

 1. the graph file,
-2. the number of partitions graspan should generate from the graph during preprocessing, prior to computation,
+2. the number of partitions user would like to generate from the graph during preprocessing, prior to computation,
 3. whether or not the graph has edge values (yes or no),
 4. the grammar file,